motopress/mprm-menu-cart/readme.txt

 = 1.0.1 =

-* Bug fix: Fixed the issue of classes compatibility autoloading.
+* Bug fix: Fixed the issue of autoloading classes.

 = 1.0 =